-

 |

-If you are under grade 4, please go to 2013 Chinese Dragon Camp
+For graders 4-12.
+If you are under grade 4, please go to

-Students who registered our Study Abroad Program have the priority to be placed in dorms
+Students who register our Study in China program have the priority to be placed in dorms

 Frequently Asked Questions of Residential Students